gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 **1.19.2**
 - Shulkers inflict Levitation 2 instead of Levitation 1.
 To keep this effect, you can let a shulker hit any scoopable mob and promptly scoop the mob with a bucket after it gets hit.
 - Ravagers in this version have a lot slower base speed than Ravagers spawned in newer versions
+- Wardens in this versions were not pushable by the player

 **Preview 1.19.10.23**
 - Cod, Salmon, Tropical Fish, and Pufferfish have 3 hearts/6 health points instead of 1.5 hearts/3 health points